colinbut/centralized-log-management-with-elastic-stack/README.md

-# Centralized Log Management with Elastic Stack
+# Centralized Logging with Elastic Stack

 ## Table of Contents